evanl23/learn-git/README.md

 # Next steps

 Congratulations!
 You're ready to use Git.
+Star this repository using the button at the top of the page to save it to your list of starred repos.
+This makes it easier to find it when you come back to this project.
 Next, [learn how to use your new tools](INSTRUCTIONS.md).